It’s not all poolside meetings and taking calls on the beach: remote work is serious business for this week’s podcast guest.

 In another of her articles for Forbes, Laurel writes that 63% of businesses use a virtual workforce in some capacity.
 For graduates, there’s an increasing chance that their first job out of school could be remote.
 “If education is only designed with colocated environments in mind, the current academic experience of a graduate may be incomplete and could put them at a disadvantage when entering the workforce,” Laurel notes.

 Remote work is work: in many ways, it’s not that different from any other professional role.
 But, there are some nuances that students and young professionals need to be equipped for.
-Future remote workers will need a unique set of soft skills to thrive, according to research.
+Future remote workers will need a unique set of soft skills to thrive.
 Communication, self-motivation, trustworthiness, and discipline are all qualities that remote workers must develop.

 Laurel is working with SHRM, the Society for Human Resource Management, to incorporate the concepts of virtual work team collaboration into colleges and universities.
 The goal is to equip the next generation of workers to work from anywhere.
 “What’s missing is the practice and dynamics of working together with people in a virtual format.
 We need to see more soft skills practice – empathy, communication, proactivity.
 We want to teach skills that in traditional work structures are nice to have, but not essential,” notes Laurel.